 The Origins of the Radial Railway

-In the 1870s, the population in Guelph was steadily increasing, leading to a want by the citizens for a public transport system.
+In the 1870s, the population in Guelph was steadily increasing leading to a want by the citizens for a public transport system.
 The first proposal came from the Guelph Street Railway Co. in 1877.
-The proposal was for a street car network system pulled by horses.
+The proposal was for a streetcar network utilizing cars pulled by horses.
 Unfortunately for the company, this proposal was not convincing enough for the city and it was rejected.

-It would take until 1894 for a new proposal to come.
-This time by one of the most prominent people in Guelph, George Sleeman.
-Sleeman owned the Silver Creek brewery on Waterloo Ave. and wanted a street car system to help bring his employees to his factory.
+It would take until 1894 for a new proposal to come, this time by one of the most prominent people in Guelph, George Sleeman.
+Sleeman owned the Silvercreek brewery on Waterloo Avenue and wanted a streetcar system to help bring his employees to his factory.
 He approached the city council and the proposal was accepted easily.
-Sleeman’s new company was the Guelph Railway Company, originally built with a line from the Silver Creek Brewery on Waterloo Ave. to the Grand Trunk Railway and Canadian Pacific Railway stations.
-Another line went along Woolwhich and Dundas Road ( Now Gordon Street).
-The total length of the line was 4-1/2 to 5 miles long.
+Sleeman’s new company was the Guelph Railway Company, originally built with a line from the Silvercreek Brewery on Waterloo Avenue to the Grand Trunk Railway and Canadian Pacific Railway stations in the downtown.
+Another line went along Elora Roa, now Woolwhich Street to the residential neighbourhoods and along Dundas Road, now Gordon Street.
+The total length of the line was four and a half to five miles long.

-In addition a power station supplying 600V electricity to the street cars and a ‘carbarn’ to house the equipment was built.
-The carbarn still exists and is located at 373 Waterloo Ave.
-Sleeman bought 5 streetcars from the Canadian General Electric Company, 3 fully enclosed cars and 2 ‘open air’ cars.
+In addition, a power station supplying 600V electricity to the street cars and a ‘carbarn’ to house the equipment was built.
+The carbarn still exists and is located at 373 Waterloo Avenue, now the Graystone Residences.
+Sleeman bought five streetcars from the Canadian General Electric Company, three fully enclosed cars and two ‘open air’ cars.

 The Guelph Railway Company Begins Operating

-The Guelph Railway Co opened on September 17, 1895.
-Service started with every 20 minutes from morning to night, every day except Sunday.
+The Guelph Railway Company opened on September 17, 1895 with service every 20 minutes from morning to night, daily except Sunday.
 The construction costs were high, but the railway was an immediate success.
 Many were happy to finally see a public transit system in Guelph.
-An extension along Suffolk street quickly followed in 1896.
-The Suffolk Street extension went from Woolwhich down Suffolk, turning south onto Arnold Street, and turning to the west on Paisley ending at the railway tracks.
+An extension along Suffolk street quickly followed in 1896, running from Woolwhich down Suffolk, turning south onto Arnold Street, and turning to the west on Paisley ending at the railway tracks.

-The main hub for the different lines was at St. Geroge’s Square, which remains the modern hub for Guelph Transit, although back then there was an island in the middle of the Square.
+The main hub for the different lines was at St. Geroge’s Square, which remained the modern hub for Guelph Transit until the opening of Guelph Central Station in 2012.

-In 1900, freight service began along the line.
-It was started with a small locomotive with only 2 axles.
+In 1900, freight service began along the line, starting with a small steeple cab locomotive.
 This also allowed Sleeman to deliver his beer along the line to various businesses.
-Freight was interchanged with the Grand Trunk Railway at the yard near Paisley.
+Freight was interchanged with the Grand Trunk Railway yard near Edinburgh Road and Paisley Street and on Farquhar Street in front to what is now the Guelph Chamber of Commerce.

 Changes in 1902

-1902 was an important year for the growing network.
-A new extension, this time to the Ontario Agricultural College (OAC) grounds south of downtown.
-The new line extended down Gordon Street to the OAC, where it made a large loop through the grounds and returned back on Gordon.
+1902 was an important year for the growing network with a new extension, this time to the Ontario Agricultural College (OAC) grounds south of downtown.
+The new line extended down Gordon Street to the OAC, where it made a large loop through the grounds and returned back on Gordon, used for both passenger and freight service.

 In 1903, the name of the railway was changed to the Guelph Radial Railway.